sdan/vlite/README.md

 taken from OpenAI's tiktoken repo, I added a visualize_tokens() function to visualize BPE tokens, i made visualize_tokens to handle the output of the tokenizer.encode() function since the currently supported embeddings are based on BERT and don't use the same tokenization as GPT-4.

+# Future

+You can check out the [roadmap](./ROADMAP.md) to see what will be changing in the near future.